The Bankrate promise

 Step 4: Compare rates and terms from multiple lenders

 If you don’t shop around, you could be leaving money on the table.
-Multiple studies, including out of the Consumer Financial Protection Bureau and Freddie Mac, found that comparison-shopping saves borrowers thousands over the course of a 30-year mortgage.
+Multiple studies, including ones done by the Consumer Financial Protection Bureau and Freddie Mac, found that comparison-shopping saves borrowers thousands over the course of a 30-year mortgage.

-Start exploring lenders.
-Bankrate’s editorial team rates lenders based on factors including affordability, availability and customer experience.
-Here are a few of Bankrate’s top-rated lenders:
+Got it?
+Then start exploring.
+Bankrate rates lenders based on factors including affordability, availability and customer experience.

 Step 5: Get preapproved for a mortgage

-Getting a mortgage preapproval with three or four different lenders is really the only way to get accurate loan pricing, because with a preapproval, lenders do a thorough review of your credit and finances.
+Getting a mortgage preapproval with three or four different lenders is really the only way to get a firm sense of what size loan you qualify for.
+With a preapproval, lenders do a thorough review of your credit and finances.

-Lenders can have different documentation requirements for preapproval.
-Generally, you’ll need to provide:
+While the documentation requirements for preapproval can vary, generally, you’ll need to provide:

-- Social Security numbers for all borrowers (to pull credit)
+- Photo IDs and Social Security numbers for all borrowers

 - Two years of federal tax returns, 1099s and W-2s